ReviewNB/support/README.md

 ## What is ReviewNB?
 Having trouble using Jupyter Notebook in a team workflow?
-Version control, code reviews and collaboration is difficult with Jupyter Notebooks.
+Version control, code reviews and collaboration are difficult with Jupyter Notebooks.

 ReviewNB makes Notebooks a first class entity in Data Science & ML teams by providing: